perplexityjeff/PowerShell-Atal/README.md

 This repo is still a work in progress, I will work on it as I go.

 # Pull Requests
-Feel free to submit Pull Requests.
+Feel free to submit Pull Requests, I will work on it and upload changes as I go but if you see any improvements that can be made feel free to suggest them.

+# Learning
+I am still and will always be learning.
+Do not expect perfection and feel free to send feedback :).